 Arquilino was brought to the centre by his grandmother who could not afford to look after him because she lived in extreme poverty.
-After school at Casa Reom he was sent to train as an electrician and is now working and looking after his grandmother.
+While at Casa Reom, Arquilino was trained as an electrician and builder and now lives with his wife and two children in Beira.

 Arquilino's wife, Francisca, grew up at one of the previous Casa Reom centres at Dondo which was later closed.
 They have two children, a boy and a girl.

 During the 2019 cyclone, Casa Reom was been able to support this family and help Arquilino find new contract work that has allowed him to buy land to start planning to build his own home.

 Monteiro's family were refugees during the Mozambique war and was rescued from the streets of Beira and lived at Casa Reom after his parents died.
 Monteiro did well at school and began to train as a school teacher.

 During the Covid lockdown of 2020 his teacher training has been put on hold while schools are closed and so is falling back on the vocational training he received at Casa Reom to serve as a contract worker for the Mozambique railway.